splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Infrastructure Monitoring tags
 ========================================

 In Infrastructure Monitoring, tags are labels or keywords you can assign to dimensions and custom properties to give the same searchable value to multiple dimensions.
+Unlike custom properties, tags go under the ``sf_tags`` property of a dimension and can have multiple values.

 To learn more about adding tags to existing metrics, see :ref:`search-edit-metadata`.

 Tags criteria
 ------------------------------------------------------